Entanglement transfer during quantum frequency conversion in gas-filled hollow-core fibers: Concurrence

+which, as we can see at Fig.~\ref{fig_s2}, is very close to zero with the parametric values used in this work.
+In view of these results, we conclude that the Hamiltonian in Eq.~\eqref{H_eff_molecules} is adequate for working in the single excitation subspace.

-As we can see, this resembles a beamsplitter operator.
-Now, we need to obtain the action of this Hamiltonian onto the initial state of the system, which will be $(|0,0,0\rangle+|1,1,0\rangle)/\sqrt{2}$.
+Now, we need to obtain the action of this Hamiltonian onto the initial photonic state of the system, which will be $(|0,0,0\rangle+|1,1,0\rangle)/\sqrt{2}$.
 But first, we need to transform this state into the interaction picture,

 We can easily see that $H_{\xi}^{I}|0,0,0\rangle = 0$, as well as

 Since this forms a closed subspace for a single excitation, we can diagonalize the Hamiltonian in this subspace, finding that the energies are $E_{\xi}^{\pm} = \pm \hbar G_{U}|\xi|$.
 Therefore, we propose the eigenstates to be of the form $|\phi_{\xi}^{\pm}\rangle = a|1,1,0\rangle \pm b|1,0,1\rangle$.
 If we insert this into the eigenvalue equation, we find that the eigenstates are